 About the Journal

 The Electronic Journal of Severe Storms Meteorology (EJSSM) is an open-access, international, scientific, formal, online journal for the publication of original and updated research.
-Through peer reviewed notes and articles, EJSSM serves the community of meteorology that is concerned with severe storms, including both convective and nonconvective severe weather.
+Through peer reviewed notes and articles, EJSSM serves the community of meteorology concerned with severe storms, including both convective and nonconvective severe weather.
 EJSSM exists to improve understanding, prediction, preparedness and mitigation of all severe local storm hazards.

 The following principles embody the philosophy of EJSSM.